NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

 Indocin is an NSAID.
 NSAIDs help reduce fever, pain and inflammation.
 Indocin is believed to work by inhibiting the production of chemicals that promote inflammation and blood clot formation in the body.

 How do I take it?

-Indocin can be taken orally as capsules or a liquid suspension, or rectally as suppositories.
+Indocin can be taken orally in capsules or a liquid suspension, or rectally in a suppository.
 Your doctor will prescribe a dosage based on your needs.
-When taking NSAIDs, it is important to use the lowest dose that is effective and to take it for the shortest amount of time in order to avoid side effects.
+When taking NSAIDs, it is important to use the lowest dose that is effective and to take it for the shortest amount of time to avoid side effects.